SaltedSlark/Fast-3D-Talking-Face/README.md

 - Real-time Audio-Driven, latency less than 1 second
 - Generalize pretty well for chinese and other languages
 - Generalize pretty well for different metahuman character
+- Generalizes well in any engine that supports blendshapes（UE,CC4,cocos,unity3d...）

 ## Environment